 Grad student web pages can be found on the anthropology web site here.
-Students are responsible for managing their own directory posting and we encourage you to keep your listing up-to-date.
+Students are responsible for managing their own directory posting.
 Students may link personal web pages to their pages on the department web site.
 For more information on personal pages: